Singapore Biennale

-First organised in September 2006 as an anchor cultural event for the Singapore 2006 series of events, subsequent Biennales have been held once every two or three years, and usually last around four months, including public engagement and education programmes that include artist and curator talks and tours, school visits and workshops, and community days.
+First organised in September 2006 as an anchor cultural event for the Singapore 2006 series of events, subsequent Biennales have been held once every two or three years, usually lasting around four months.
+These events include public engagement and education programmes such as artist and curator talks and tours, school visits and workshops, and community days.

 The 2006 and 2008 editions of the Singapore Biennale were organised by the National Arts Council, Singapore.
 The Council then commissioned the Singapore Art Museum to organise the 2011, 2013 and 2016 editions.
 The Singapore Art Museum currently serves as the Singapore Biennale organiser from the 2019 edition onwards.
 As of 2019, six editions of the Singapore Biennale have been held, with a seventh slated for October 2022.

 History

 The beginnings of the Singapore Biennale has been traced to Singapore's Renaissance City Plan (RCP).
 Announced in Singapore Parliament in 2000, the plan for the promotion of the country's arts and culture famously sought to position Singapore as a "global arts city."
 Later in 2002, the Creative Industries Development Strategy report was released to chart the development of the arts and culture, design and media industries in Singapore.
 One of the report's recommendations included the transformation of the Nokia Singapore Art series into the Singapore Biennale, which would be the major visual arts event in Singapore featuring local and international artists.
 Based on this report, the 2005 Renaissance City Project 2.0 would involve the organisation of the first Singapore Biennale the next year.